jtanya34/CatchMe/README.md

-# CatchMe
+# DSAlgo
-A game where you hover the moving color block .
+A set of DS/Algo problems soved in js